alphagov/govuk_web_banners/README.md

 as a gem and we are nudged to make sure it's kept tidy.
 These checks include:

 * the global_banners array must be a valid YAML array
-* all banners have a title, link_text, and either a title_href or a link_href (not both)
+* all banners have at least one item, and each item must have a title, title_href, and info_text.
-* two global banners are not active on the same day
+* two global banners may not be active on the same day

 It will also display warnings (but not fail CI)

 * if there are banners that have expired - you are encouraged to remove obsolete config, but it will not prevent you merging changes.
-* if title_href/link_href point to pages that are not currently live on GOV.UK - this may be intentional (if the banner points to a page that isn't yet published), or it may indicate a typo in the path.
+* if title_href of any item points to a page that are not currently live on GOV.UK - this may be intentional (if the banner points to a page that isn't yet published), or it may indicate a typo in the path.
+* if any exclude_paths item points to a page that is not currently live on GOV.UK - this may be intentional, or it may indicate a typo in the path.

-Note that some of this validation code is in the `/lib/govuk_web_banners/validators/emergency_banner.rb` file, which should be tested to ensure the checking is valid, but will not be bundled into the released gem.
+Note that some of this validation code is in the `/lib/govuk_web_banners/validators/global_banner.rb` file, which should be tested to ensure the checking is valid, but will not be bundled into the released gem.

 ## Adding recruitment banners

 Add a call to the partial in the layout or view that you want banners to appear in (typically recruitment banners should be in the layout, below the breadcrumbs and just above the `main` element):

 ```
   <%= render "govuk_web_banners/recruitment_banner" %>